 - The title is severed into two separate parcels.

-- “Agency may order the railway to construct a suitable crossing if the Agency considers it necessary for the owner’s enjoyment of the land.”
+- Refers to a crossing that is regulated by Section 103 of the Canadian Transportation Act: “Agency may order the railway to construct a suitable crossing if the Agency considers it necessary for the owner’s enjoyment of the land.”

-- The crossing is not a right by the landowner; discretionary order by the Canadian Transportation Agency; therefore can be at the expense of the landowner.
+- The crossing is not a right by the landowner.
+Rather, these crossings result from a discretionary order made by the Canadian Transportation Agency.
+Therefore, these crossings exist at the expense of the landowner.

 - Typically includes construction and/or maintenance agreements between the landowner and the railway company.